-Dengue fever is a viral infection, which is transmitted through the bite of an infected female Aedes mosquito.
-When a patient with dengue bleeds, then the fever is known as dengue haemorrhagic fever (DHF).
-In rare cases, the patient having dengue may end with a rapid reduction in blood pressure or have problems in blood circulation, then it is called dengue shock syndrome (DSS).
+Dengue fever is a mosquito-borne viral illness.
+It is caused by an infected female Aedes mosquito.
+In some cases, the fever becomes severe, resulting in symptoms such as bleeding, low platelet count, etc. This is called dengue haemorrhagic fever (DHF).
+If the fever further causes a sudden decrease in blood pressure or blood circulation problems, then it is called dengue shock syndrome (DSS).

 2. What are the symptoms of dengue fever?

 severe joint and muscle pain

 nausea and vomiting